abravodev/epubator/ePUBator/README.txt

 ePUBator extract text from a PDF file and put it in a well formed (epubcheck compliant) ePUB file.

-PDF extraction based on iText library <http://itextpdf.com/>.
+PDF extraction based on iText library <http://itextpdf.com/> released under the AGPL license.

 - ePUBator doesn't need internet connection.
 - ePUBator doesn't send your docs somewhere on the net.